United Kingdom in the Eurovision Song Contest 2009: Results summary

+Shows

 Heats

 Two heats took place on 10 and 17 January 2009.
 In addition to individual performances, the female contestants together performed the songs "One Rock & Roll Too Many" from Andrew Lloyd Webber's musical Starlight Express in the first heat and "Rhythm of the Night" by DeBarge in the second heat, while the male contestants together performed the songs "No Matter What" by Boyzone in the first heat and "Nothing's Gonna Stop Us Now" by Starship in the second heat.
 The contestants together also performed the winning song for the United Kingdom in 1976 "Save Your Kisses for Me" by Brotherhood of Man in the second heat.
 Guest performer in the first heat was Lemar who performed the song "Weight of the World" from his latest album The Reason, while guest performer in the second heat was the group The Saturdays which performed the song "Up" from their latest album.

 A panel of experts provided feedback alongside Andrew Lloyd Webber regarding the contestants during the shows.
 The panel in the first heat consisted of Lulu (Eurovision Song Contest winner for the United Kingdom in 1969 with "Boom Bang-a-Bang") and Arlene Phillips (choreographer, talent scout and television presenter), while the panel in the second heat consisted of Lulu and Duncan James (singer, actor and member of Blue).
 In each heat a public televote selected two contestants to be up for elimination ("danger zone") and one of them was eliminated by Lloyd Webber.